oltaback/MECA-482-futura-pendulum/README.md

 # 6. Results

 Unfortunately, our project came to a halt.
 We had continuous errors with our Matlab code we troubleshoot and were unable to solve.
-The transisiton from Matlab to Coppellia gave the group difficulties.
+The transition from Matlab to Coppelia gave the group difficulties.
 If our errors had taken less time, we would have had the opportunity to link the Simulink and Coppellia to the working Matlab code.

-Although errors were experienced, the matlab code sucesfully determines poles, desired poles, control gain, and more.
+Although errors were experienced, the Matlab code successfully determines poles, desired poles, control gain, and more.
 This data is specified in the image displayed below.

 ![image](https://user-images.githubusercontent.com/103209385/169360845-6537d99d-fca9-4a16-aa16-0920e958d9c8.png)